bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 	John Doe deleted the article with the title Frequently Asked Questions

 Each part of the above message contains variable parts and constant parts.
-Lets examine which parts are likely to change between each activity message and which parts remain constant:
+Let us examine which parts are likely to change between each activity message and which parts remain constant:

 **Variables**